 The Legislative Council is charged with establishing, and modifying as appropriate, salary schedules and benefits and terms and conditions of employment for legislative employees.
-The Legislative Council is authorized by law to oversee the development of "relatively uniform salary schedules for Clerk and Secretary employees and, notwithstanding any other provision of law, to establish benefit schedules for legislative employees."
+The Legislative Council is authorized by law to oversee the development of "relatively uniform salary schedules for House and Senate employees and, notwithstanding any other provision of law, to establish benefit schedules for legislative employees."
 It also is responsible for maintaining and improving legislatively controlled facilities and space.

-The Legislative Council has established a standing Personnel Committee to assist the council and the presiding officers in fulfilling its human resources responsibilities, promoting effective legislative operations and maintaining a work environment that balances the needs of legislative employees and the demands of the legislative process.
+The Legislative Council has established a standing Personnel Committee to assist the council and the presiding officers in fulfilling their human resources responsibilities, promoting effective legislative operations and maintaining a work environment that balances the needs of legislative employees and the demands of the legislative process.

 This handbook is a compilation of the personnel policies and guidelines that the President of the Senate and the Speaker of the House have adopted consistent with the policies and salary schedules adopted by the Legislative Council.
-This handbook applies to employees of the Office of the Secretary of the Senate and the Office of the Clerk of the House (sometimes referred to collectively as "Clerk and Secretary employees").
 It codifies existing policies in some areas and establishes formal policies based on existing practices in other areas.
 This handbook supersedes all earlier publications and policies.
-As the President of the Senate and the Speaker of the House jointly or the Legislative Council for areas within its jurisdiction revise these policies and guidelines the changes will be incorporated as revisions to this handbook and made available to Clerk and Secretary employees.
+As the presiding officers or the Legislative Council revise these policies and guidelines the changes will be incorporated as revisions to this handbook and made available to legislative committee clerks.

 This handbook, as with other policies, handbooks, manuals or memoranda, is not a contract.
 It is not intended to and does not bestow any rights to employment or employment benefits to legislative employees and may not be relied on by employees to do so.
-Clerk and Secretary employees are employees at will and serve at the pleasure of their respective presiding officer.
-Any policy or procedure contained in this handbook or otherwise established by the presiding officers is subject to change, with or without prior notice by the President of the Senate and the Speaker of the House (sometimes referred to as the "presiding officers").
+By Joint Rule, legislative committee clerks ("committee clerks") are appointed to their position for a fixed term that terminates at the end of the legislative session.
+Except as provided under collective bargaining agreements entered into by the Legislative Council, any policy or procedure contained in this handbook or otherwise established by the presiding officers is subject to change, with or without prior notice by the presiding officers.
+For positions covered by a collective bargaining agreement, the collective bargaining agreement governs over this handbook in cases where there are differences in policy or procedure between the two documents.

-It is each Clerk and Secretary employee's responsibility to become familiar with and abide by the policies and guidelines contained in this handbook and to seek clarification or further direction from the employee's respective presiding officer authority in the event of any questions as to legislative policies or practices.
-The policies and guidelines contained herein are binding on all Clerk and Secretary employees.
-Employees are encouraged to make suggestions regarding additions or amendments to these policies through the Secretary of the Senate for employees of the Office of the Secretary of the Senate, through the Clerk of the House for employees of the Office of the Clerk of the House and to the Legislative Council's human resources director.
+It is each legislative committee clerk's responsibility to become familiar with and abide by the policies and guidelines contained in this handbook and to seek clarification or further direction from the LIO manager or executive director in the event of any questions as to legislative policies or practices.
+Except as expressly modified or superseded by collective bargaining agreements entered into by the Legislative Council, the policies and guidelines contained herein are binding on all legislative committee clerks.
+Employees are encouraged to make suggestions regarding additions or amendments to these policies through the manager of the Legislative Information Office ("LIO manager") or to the Legislative Council's human resources director.
 Suggestions regarding changes to existing policies or adoption of new policies will be reviewed and may be referred to the council's Personnel Committee for review and recommendation to the presiding officers.

-The presiding officers and the Legislative Council authorize the executive director of the Legislative Council to update this Handbook to keep the information current and in accordance with current law and State and Presiding Officer policies.
+The presiding officers and the Legislative Council authorize the executive director of the Legislative Council to update the policies and guideline in this handbook as necessary to keep the information current and in accordance with current law and State and legislative policies.